mkrishnachaitanya/AmpionAssessment/README.md

 5) TestNG for assertions

 **Limitations of the API Requests being made:**
-1) In the Free subscription of App, we are able to get only 1 day’s[today’s] temperature details for Sydney.
+1) In the Free subscription of API request, we are able to get only 1 day’s[Current Date's] temperature details for Sydney.
 2) Could perform Assertions only if the temperature is greater than 20 degrees and Weather is Sunny or not.